One of the major attractions of the BA, BSc (Hons) degree at University of Worcester is that it allows you to choose from a wide range of modules.

 You might want to concentrate on the now rather than careers for the future and pick modules that you know you will enjoy or ones that are of particular interest.

 Some modules naturally follow on from others and if you have enjoyed them or have done well in the first one, choosing the second one is usually a good move.
 Do remember though that despite your degree being made up of different modules, all of them, regardless of subject, interconnect enabling you to transfer knowledge, skills and experience from one to another.
 Do not just work on a module, pass it and then forget everything that you have learnt from it.
-Keep your assignments, notes etc. as you never know when they will come in useful again, e.g. your Independent Study might refer to a subject that you studied in a first year module or a topic that came up in one module may appear in a different module.
+Keep your assignments, notes etc. as you never know when they will come in useful again, e.g., your dissertation might refer to a subject that you studied in a first-year module or a topic that came up in one module may appear in a different module.